-Life has a lot of ups and downs, we all know this, but a recent study in Psychological Science found that men who grew up in warm, supportive, home environments proved to have stronger relationships and a better ability to manage emotions.
+Life has a lot of ups and downs, we all know this, but a study in Psychological Science found that men who grew up in warm, supportive, home environments proved to have stronger relationships and a better ability to manage emotions.
 This is leading many researchers to wonder if gaining the skills needed to manage the roller coaster of life are actually acquired in childhood.

 The study was in two parts.
 It started in 1938, and according to Scientific American, “researchers enrolled male Harvard students and inner-city Boston teens and used lengthy interviews to rate the quality of the boys’ family environments.
 Different researchers then followed up with the men in midlife to assess how successfully they were able to manage negative emotions.”